 Now, again, there were a few flaws in this plan.
 One being I neither owned a camera nor knew how to shoot.
 The second being I had no money to fund the operation.
 These very real considerations, however, held no sway in my decision to quit my job.
 Another note: as I’ve told this story countless times in the past, I tend to paint myself in a more courageous light than I should.
 Truth is, I was terrified.
 It’s just that I was more terrified of not quitting.
 They say courage is the greater of two fears.
 My greater fear was never finding the thing I was truly meant to do.

-I’ll gloss over the details of the documentary we made (if you’re interested I talk about it here), but here are the highlights:
+I’ll spare you the details of how we made the documentary, but here are the highlights: